 1. By Calculation

-You can make use of this formula to find the point of focus to get more Depth of field.
+You can use this formula to find the point of focus to get more Depth of field.

 2. Smartphone Application

-There are many free smartphone apps which shows up the Hyperfocal Distance when you enter the Camera model, focal length and the Aperture value.
-The app will give you the HF distance.
+There are many free smartphone apps that show up the Hyperfocal Distance when you enter the Camera model, Focal length, and Aperture.

 Once you get this distance, then you can compose your frame in such a way that a closer object in the foreground can be used for the focus point.